thiloplanz/glulx-wasm/README.md

 The Glulx virtual machine memory is mapped directly to the WASM module's default linear memory.

 That means that ROM starts at address 0 and RAM starts at the specified RAMSTART.
-After that come the regions for the managed heap (TODO) and the stack.
+After that come the regions for the managed heap (TODO), for decoded strings (TODO) and the stack.

 A little complication occurs when reading values from mapped memory because Glulx uses a big-endian format whereas the WASM opcodes expect little-endian.
-The runtime library provides for conversion functions that the compiled code calls into (TODO).
+The runtime library provides for conversion functions that the compiled code calls into.

 ### Global variables